chrisweb/chris.lu/README_WIP.md

 #### using costum components (only for option 1 and 2 NOT 3)

-we are going to modify the `mdx-components.tsx` we created earlier, to add a simple custom component, which will be a custom h1 tag with a custom css class
+we are going to modify the `mdx-components.tsx` we created earlier, to add a simple custom component, which will just a simple ...

+TODO: finish this chapter
+TODO: how to differentiate both, because there are two types of "custom components", defining them here in the config file, which are replacements for existing html tags and real custom react components you can just use in the mdx file as you would in a react component

 ```tsx
 import type { MDXComponents } from 'mdx/types'